 It seems like just yesterday, we announced that we launched our online-will product was available in Texas.
-Now, we are pleased to announce that we’ve expanded to 36 states!
+Now, we are pleased to announce that we’ve expanded to 49 states, plus Washington D.C!
 You can find our online will product available in:

 - New Hampshire